Food in South Korea: Vegetarian Nightmare

 Being a vegetarian whilst travelling in Korea was really difficult.
 It has most definitely been the hardest country to find food with no meat or fish.
 Even harder than other countries I found difficult such as Taiwan and Brazil.
+If you share my dilemma, you might want to read about my tales with the food in South Korea.

 So I thought I would write this post to help others who are travelling in South Korea.

 Most Korean restaurants will serve a few different dishes . . . well.
-Therefore if you are looking for a certain type of food then you need to find this type of restaurant.
+Therefore, if you are looking for a certain type of food then you need to find this type of restaurant.

-Why did I find it so difficult?
+Why did I find food in South Korea so difficult?

 What can I eat?